SARA & Licensure Requirements

 Completion of requirements for the Master of Social Work degree with a clinical concentration typically meets the educational requirement for licensure as a Licensed Clinical Social Worker in Virginia.
 Please be aware that requirements for licensure vary from state to state.
 Faculty and administrators in VCU’s academic programs leading to professional licensure help students learn about licensure in a variety of ways.
 In the VCU M.S.W.
-Program, Office of Student Success advisors offer information sessions about licensure requirements in Virginia and instructors in the clinical concentration practice courses offer learning activities on accessing information about licensure requirements in Virginia and other states.
+Program, Office of Student Success advisors offer information sessions about licensure requirements in Virginia.

 Information about educational prerequisites for professional licensure or certification in other states is available from the Association of Social Work Boards.